THE IMPLICATIONS OF VIES RULES FOR CYPRIOT BUSINESSES

 When a Cyprus company sells goods or services in another EU country, there are 2 main possibilities with regard to VAT treatment:

-1. Cyprus company sells to a non-VAT registered counterparty (typically Business-to-Consumer transactions): The seller’s invoice must include VAT.
+- Cyprus company sells to a non-VAT registered counterparty (typically Business-to-Consumer transactions): In most such cases, the seller’s invoice must include VAT.

 Before the seller is allowed to sell at 0% VAT, the seller has an obligation to verify the VAT number of its counterparty.
 This is to ensure the 0% VAT rule is correctly applied, and not abused.